This article presents essentials of piano practice; actual piano practice techniques will be dealt with separately.

 What do you imagine when practicing piano?
 Is it about losing yourself in the music in a state of perpetual inspiration… or waiting for inspiration to strike?
 Flashbacks of nasty piano-teaching sadists bringing grown men to tears?
 Hours of hair-splitting, nail-biting drills?
 Or worst of all: not knowing what to do?

 Practicing piano is our single most important activity as pianists, yet the vast majority of piano students have barely the vaguest idea of how to practice.
-Music teachers are at a great disadvantage in that they are unable to supervise their students' practice sessions, except in those relatively rare cases in which they teach their own children.
+Music teachers are at a great disadvantage in that they are unable to supervise their students’ practice sessions, except in those relatively rare cases in which they teach their own children.
 (Teachers who have done so tell me it is extremely difficult and probably not advisable.)
 Our contemporary musical culture prescribes a weekly half-hour lesson to students when beginning piano lessons, and in between they are asked to practice for twenty minutes a day, thirty if they are older, or more if they are deemed talented.
-Parents, many of them non-musicians, are somehow to supervise their children's practice sessions.
+Parents, many of them non-musicians, are somehow to supervise their children’s practice sessions.
 This is the best that can typically be done, for few have the time and monetary resources to have their children trained one-on-one by a master preparatory teacher for many hours daily (as was done with many of the most promising talents in the past).
 More often than not, parental piano practice supervision involves coercing children to sit still for twenty minutes at a time.
 If any productive work is done during this time it is more often than not merely incidental.
+A personal teacher is very useful in this scenario because they can typically get children to respond and practice in ways that parents can’t.
+I offer online piano lessons for students interested in studying with me personally

 Teens and adults are in quite another position.
 I will not be so presumptuous as to assume that most teens practice quite so willingly.
 Still, their piano practice is almost certainly of their own volition and their capacity for concentrated effort is developed, if not necessarily mature.